 - Activity trays—Giving your child a flat space that’s theirs can prevent sibling arguments and provide a place for an electric device to be propped up for when you get really desperate and need a new babysitter.
 (Don’t feel shame, it happens to everyone on these long trips!)

 Keep the Car Clean(ish)

 So we’ve gone over a lot in our little sanity-saving traveling with baby article here.

 An insightful reader asked me for some sleep and napping tips for the weary traveling baby.
 I thought that was a brilliant idea.
 Check it out here: How Mater & McQueen Can Help Your Baby Nap in the Car.

 I thought it might be useful if I included a free little baby travel checklist for you to reference.
 Making checklists is how I successfully procrastinate things (like packing the car).

-It’s my secret weapon of “Let Get Myself One More Coffee While I Work On This”. *wink* Just fill out the form here and print off your free baby travel checklist!
+It’s my secret weapon of “Let Get Myself One More Coffee While I Work On This”. *wink* Just click the button below and print off your free baby travel checklist!

 That said, if you’d rather use my secret to procrastinate your own packing, I’d hate to rob you of one more coffee.
 Pretend it’s not here. 🙂